Misba0019/express-cookie-demo/README.md

 ```
 The app will be available at [http://localhost:3000/products](http://localhost:3000/products).

+---

 ## Learning Outcomes

 - Understanding signed vs unsigned cookies
 - Using Express middleware effectively
 - Following best practices with environment variables

+---

+## License

+This project is licensed under the MIT LICENSE - see the [LICENSE](LICENSE) file for details.